 About infectious diseases

-Roche research in infectious diseases addresses areas of high unmet medical need and aims at revolutionizing treatment paradigms.
+Roche research in infectious diseases addresses areas of high unmet medical need and aims at revolutionising treatment paradigms.

 Infectious diseases caused by viral or bacterial pathogens are a major cause of death and morbidity worldwide and constitute an ever growing medical need.
 Developing countries are strongly affected, but the Western World and East Asia are also facing considerable healthcare challenges in this area.

-Roche focuses on discovery, research and development of new anti-infective agents, targeting both the pathogen as well as the host immune defenses.
-In this, we build on an industry-leading technology platform and on a rich legacy of research in this field, which produced some outstanding therapeutics throughout Roche history.
+Roche focuses on discovery, research and development of new anti-infective agents, targeting both the pathogen as well as the host immune defences.
+In this, we build on an industry-leading technology platform and on a rich legacy of research in this field, which produced some outstanding therapeutics throughout Roche's history.

 Currently, infectious diseases research at Roche focuses on three main areas:

 Chronic Hepatitis B Infection

 HBV is the most pathogenic of all hepatitis types, because it is frequently and strongly associated with irreversible liver damage, chronic active hepatitis, and the development of cirrhosis and hepatocellular carcinoma.
 Current HBV medicines can effectively suppress viral replication, but achieve a cure in fewer than 3% of patients and do not eliminate the risk of liver cancer.
-The inability to achieve cure means that treatment must usually be lifelong.
+The inability to achieve a cure means that treatment must usually be lifelong.